-Clean the inside surface of your Air-Bake pan with a soapy, non-scratch sponge and rinse.
+Clean the inside surface of your air-bake pan with a soapy, non-scratch sponge and rinse.
 Wipe off the outside with a cloth.
 If you use parchment paper, just wipe off the sheet.
-Allow it to sit out on a towel to air dry before putting away.
+Allow it to sit out on a towel to air dry before putting it away.

 Store the sheet upright in your cabinet and be careful as it scratches easily.

-If your Air-Bake pan has nonstick coating, make sure to hand wash it.
+If your Air-bake pan has a nonstick coating, make sure to hand wash it.
 Don’t use scratchy items for cleaning to preserve the coating from damage.
-Since Air-Bake pans are extremely easy to clean you can also just wipe them clean with a cloth or paper towel between uses.
+Since air-bake pans are extremely easy to clean you can just wipe them clean with a cloth or paper towel between uses.